For students attending the Study abroad, Master's Programme in Nutrition Science (120 credits) Frequently Asked Questions (FAQ)

 In your capacity as a representative of Karolinska Institutet it is also important that you are a good ambassador during your stay abroad.

-Collecting data for your Degree Project abroad, requires a supervisor both at KI and at the partner university.
+For a degree project you will be registered and examined at KI.
+Collecting data for your degree project abroad, requires a supervisor both at KI and at the partner institution.
 Your project plan should be approved at KI before you start your work.
-Contact the Programme Director for your programme for further information.

-As an exchange student, your host university can sometimes help you to arrange accommodation.
-However, access to student residences is limited in certain places and it is therefore important that you apply for accommodation as soon as you receive your acceptance notice from the host university.
+As an exchange student, your host institution can sometimes help you to arrange accommodation.
+However, access to student residences is limited in certain places and it is therefore important that you apply for accommodation as soon as you receive your acceptance notice from the host institution.

 If you fulfil the requirements for a Swedish governmental student grant from CSN, you are entitled to receive it during your studies abroad.
 Students who collect data abroad for their Degree Project should apply for an ordinary student grant irrespective of the length of their stay.
 You will be registered in Ladok as a student at KI during the period, not as an exchange student.
 For more information see the CSN website.

-Once you have been accepted by the partner university you can apply for the KI travel grant.
+Once you have been accepted by the partner university you can apply for a KI travel grant.
 The amounts are fixed annually.
-For 2021/20222 the grant is 5000 SEK for 6 weeks abroad, if you stay 12 weeks or longer the grant is 8000 SEK.
+For 2022/2023 the grant is 5 000 SEK for 6 weeks abroad, if you stay 12 weeks or longer the grant is 8 000 SEK.

 KI does not require a language test if you want to become an exchange student; it is your responsibility to have adequate language skills before you begin your exchange studies.